AltropInc/alt/doc/script/class.md

 ## Simple Class Form and Sealed Class

-If a derived class does not have any member extension or modification and only provide constructors to create instances of the class, the class definition can use a simple form for each constructor interface.
+If a derived class does not have any member extension or modification and only provides constructors to create instances of the class, the class definition can use a simple form for each constructor interface.
 For instance:

 ```altscript
 class Base